gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/06_publish_control.rst

 .. note::

-  The scenario Manager was spun of into `Publish Scenario`_ and the loading of references into `Publish Reference`_ in v 039.B2 from PublishControl
+  The scenario Manager was spun of into `Save Scenario`_ and the loading of references into `Publish Reference`_ in v 039.B2 from PublishControl